neofodere/vdream/scripts/README.md

 ## **=>** V.Dream Shortcut Creator `VDREAM_SHORTCUT.PS1`:

+### 💡 What is its purpose
+Create a V.Dream shortcut on the desktop and in the Start Menu.

 ### 🛠️ How to use
 1. Download the file ***VDREAM_SHORTCUT.PS1*** to any folder on your computer.